 Cold emails are a way to start and maintain business relationships.

-To get a better understanding of what they are, let’s think of how business relationships develop in the offline world.
-Usually, everything starts with a conversation…
+To get a better understanding of what they are, think of how business relationships develop in the offline world.
+Usually, everything starts with a conversation.

 Here’s one of the possible scenarios: a salesperson goes to an industry conference or trade to meet new customers.
 During the event, they look for opportunities to start a conversation.
 But their goal is not to pitch their offer or brag about their company.
 They want to break the ice and start a dialogue.
-They aim at learning more about their prospect’s business and building a rapport with them.
+They aim to learn more about their prospect’s business and build a rapport with them.

 The same principles apply to outbound sales efforts, where cold emails serve as a means to initiate conversations in the online realm.
 This approach effectively allows you to connect with individuals who are likely unfamiliar or have limited knowledge about your company, making them what we refer to as “cold” leads, given that it’s their initial exposure to your business.